nothingnothings/NodeShopMultiPageApp/README.md

 ![NodeShop](snapshot/NodeShop2.png)

-Frontend Single Page Application (SPA) built with the ReactJS (create-react-app) library.
-The site's design, hexagon-inspired, was based on [Node.js's logo](https://nodejs.org/static/images/logos/nodejs-new-pantone-black.svg).
+A Multi-Page Application (multiple HTML files, page reloads) built without any JavaScript framework (Angular, ReactJS, Vue.js) The site's design, hexagon-inspired, was based on [Node.js's logo](https://nodejs.org/static/images/logos/nodejs-new-pantone-black.svg).
 Flexbox and media queries were used for the responsive design (attempting to cater to multiple device types, both desktop and mobile, with different resolutions).
-As per React's latest versions, the app was made out of functional components, moving away from the class-based ("`class App extends React.Component{}`") component approach used in the past.

-The App was bootstrapped with `create-react-app` and deployed with `gh-pages`, assisted by the GitHub Actions feature.
-This app is also available as a "multi-page" app, without ReactJS.
-The project can be found [here](www.dummy.com).
+This app was also "translated" to a Single-Page, ReactJS version, which can be found [here](https://github.com/nothingnothings/NodeShopRestAPI).

+For deployment, the chosen platform was Heroku, with its dynamic backend hosting capabilities (Node.js, Python, php, Go).

-The backend of the app, as its name suggests, utilizes Node.js (with the Express.js framework) and is hosted on the Heroku platform.
-The serverside code can be found [here](dummy.com).
+The backend of the app, as its name suggests, utilizes Node.js (with the Express.js framework).
+The serverside code can be found on the `master` branch.